Domowe Ogórki Kiszone

 • The whole process is EASY.
 Or at least that’s what they claimed on the “Food Network” (the Polish edition) last night ????.

 • So far, I can confirm – cucumbers in brine ARE easy to prepare.
 But please bear with me for another 2 weeks to see if the results are actually edible ????.
-And the results were great first time round!
+And the results were great the first time around!

 Polish Dill Pickles on a white plate, well fermented.

-• It’s worth remembering that the Polish folk were (and still are) a total fermentation experts for CENTURIES.
+• It’s worth remembering that the Polish folk were (and still are) total fermentation experts for CENTURIES.
 This is how we roll!
-If you’re of Polish decent (or simply wanna emulate our awesome Slavic style ????), just give it a go!
+If you’re of Polish descent (or simply wanna emulate our awesome Slavic style ????), just give it a go!

 Polish Dill Pickles How-To’s